Kylesstory/Crypto/README.md

 ***python3 main.py***

-So far, just a smart part finished.
+So far, just a small part finished.
 The supported algorithms are listed below:

 ***Encryption***: RSA, ElGamal, Paillier